Syam-manoj/syam-manoj.github.io/_posts/Books/2022-07-04-Three-Thousand-Stitches.md

 ---

 ## 1. Three Thousand Stitches
 > "Well, if you want to change them, then you have to change yourself first.
 Change your attitude.
-Of course, it’s your decision in the end."
+Of course, it's your decision in the end."

 ---